Elyg/OpenVDB_Visualizer/README.md

-# OpenVDB_Visualizer
+# OpenVDB_Visualizer (WIP)
-This is a personal project for OpenVDB volume visualization with openGL, Qt5
+This is my personal project for OpenVDB volume visualization with openGL, Qt5 Still work in progress.
+Need to tidy everything up, support multiple grid loading, ui and wrap up everything

 ![]()